JUMP TO:

 Anyway, that’s been partially solved.
 All you need to do is ensure you’ve got an updated Garmin Messenger app on your phone, and then you can start enrolling multiple devices.
 You can see this above where I have a Fenix 8 Pro MicroLED, inReach Mini 2, and inReach Mini 3 Plus all now activated on the same Garmin account.
 Previously, I’d have needed separate accounts for each one.

 Now, as eagle-eyed readers might also notice from the above photo, as of today you need to have different subscription plans for each one.
 Thus why I have slightly different plans for the different devices.
-That’s obviously super expensive, as my credit card is currently attesting too – especially with Garmin’s insane $39 activation fee per device (especially for a brand new device).
+That’s obviously super expensive, as my credit card is currently attesting to – especially with Garmin’s insane $39 activation fee per device (especially for a brand new device).

 “We are actively working on a solution that will allow customers to have multiple devices active under one subscription plan simultaneously.”
 [Garmin, September 4th, 2025]

 Thus, with at least the technical side partially complete, I figured I’d check back on whether that’s still the plan.
 Garmin responded today (Dec 3rd, 2025) that “at this time we don’t have anything fully confirmed”.
-It’s unclear from my discussions from them if they’re sticking to the original plan without an updated date, or if they’re aiming for a new plan that would require multiple subscriptions per device, which…would properly suck.
+It’s unclear from my discussions with them if they’re sticking to the original plan without an updated date, or if they’re aiming for a new plan that would require multiple subscriptions per device, which…would properly suck.

 But, hopefully, they’ll get back to the original plan.